gosimple/.github/CONTRIBUTING.md

 + Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 I *love* thorough bug reports.

+#### References
+This document was adapted from the open-source contribution guidelines for Facebook's Draft, as well as briandk's [contribution template](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).

+Also [Why I close PRs (OSS project maintainer notes)](https://www.jeffgeerling.com/blog/2016/why-i-close-prs-oss-project-maintainer-notes) by Jeff Geerling.